bellingcat/uniform-timezone/README.md

 2. JS logic in the content-script file: see the example for [twitter](source/js/timezone-fixers/twitter.js).
 Feel free to add additional CSS if needed.
 3. If the platform is archivable on archive.org try to add your fixer there as well (see the example for twitter in manifest.json)
 4. Test and make a PR with screenshots/notes on implementation if needed

-#### Manually

-You can also [load the extension manually in Chrome](https://www.smashingmagazine.com/2017/04/browser-extension-edge-chrome-firefox-opera-brave-vivaldi/#google-chrome-opera-vivaldi) or [Firefox](https://www.smashingmagazine.com/2017/04/browser-extension-edge-chrome-firefox-opera-brave-vivaldi/#mozilla-firefox).

 ### Publishing (WIP)